raspberrypilearning/comic-character/en/step_5.md

 --- /task ---

+Ensure that the line of code you just added is indented inside your `EventListener` method.

-Next, you will check the local storage of the browser to see if the website is set to light mode or dark mode.
+Next, you will check the local storage of the browser to see if their local browser preference is set to light mode or dark mode.

 You will use a boolean value to set the state to `true`.

 --- task ---

-Create a constant `isDarkMode` and store the value of the localStorage check
+Create a constant `isLightMode` and store the value of the localStorage check.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
+line_number_start: 55
+line_highlights: 60
+---
+    // Light mode function
+    document.addEventListener("DOMContentLoaded", function () {
+    const lightModeToggle = document.getElementById("lightModeToggle");

+    // Check if light mode preference is stored in local storage const isLightMode = localStorage.getItem("lightMode") === "true";

+    });

+--- /code ---

+You will check if the user's preference for light mode is stored in the browser's local storage.
+If it is, isLightMode is set to true; otherwise, it's set to false.

+--- collapse ---

+---
+title: What does `===` mean?
+---

+In JavaScript, `===` is a strict equality operator.
+It checks if two values are not only equal in value but also of the same data type.
+If both the value and the data type are the same, `===` returns true; otherwise, it returns false.

+For example:

+5 === 5 is true because both values are the same (and they are both numbers).
+'5' === 5 is false because even though the values are equal, they are of different types (string and number).

+--- /collapse ---

+--- /task ---

+Use a DOM method: `document.body.classList.toggle` that toggles the presence of a specified CSS class on the body element of an HTML document.

+You will select the `.light-mode` CSS selector.

+--- task ---

+Add the `document.body.classList.toggle` method inside the `EventListener`.

+--- code ---
+---
+language: js
+filename: script.js
+line_numbers: true
-line_number_start: 58
+line_number_start: 55
 line_highlights: 63
 ---
     // Light mode function
     document.addEventListener("DOMContentLoaded", function () {
-    const darkModeToggle = document.getElementById("darkModeToggle");
+    const lightModeToggle = document.getElementById("lightModeToggle");

-    // Check if dark mode preference is stored in local storage const isDarkMode = localStorage.getItem("darkMode") === "true";
+    // Check if light mode preference is stored in local storage const isLightMode = localStorage.getItem("lightMode") === "true";

+    // Set initial light mode state based on the stored preference document.body.classList.toggle("light-mode", isLightMode);

    });

 --- /code ---

+When `isLightMode` is true, the `"light-mode"` class is added to the body element, and when `isLightMode` is false, the class is removed.

 --- /task ---

+Set the initial state of the light mode toggle switch based on the user's preference.

+If `isLightMode` is true, the switch is `on`; otherwise, it's `off`.

 --- task ---

-After confirming, if dark mode is already set in the local storage, we should set the page to be in dark mode.
-Otherwise, it will be set to light mode.
-And update the checked state of the darkModeToggle to match the mode preference stored in the browser local storage.
+Add the `LightModeToggle` check inside the `Eventlistener`.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 58
+line_number_start: 55
-line_highlights: 66-67
+line_highlights: 64
 ---
     // Light mode function
     document.addEventListener("DOMContentLoaded", function () {
-    const darkModeToggle = document.getElementById("darkModeToggle");
+    const lightModeToggle = document.getElementById("lightModeToggle");

-    // Check if dark mode preference is stored in local storage const isDarkMode = localStorage.getItem("darkMode") === "true";
+    // Check if light mode preference is stored in local storage const isLightMode = localStorage.getItem("lightMode") === "true";

-    // Set initial dark mode state based on the stored preference document.body.classList.toggle("dark-mode", isDarkMode);
+    // Set initial light mode state based on the stored preference document.body.classList.toggle("light-mode", isLightMode);
-    darkModeToggle.checked = isDarkMode;
+    lightModeToggle.checked = isLightMode;

    });